ephriamECA/ephit/CONFIGURATION.md

 # Configuration Guide

+## Required Secrets

+Open Notebook encrypts user-supplied provider credentials using Fernet.
+Configure these secrets in every process (API server, command workers):

+- `JWT_SECRET` — Signing key for access tokens.
+Generate a random string (`openssl rand -hex 32`).
+Without it, the backend falls back to an insecure default and sessions are reset on restart.
+- `FERNET_SECRET_KEY` — 32-byte url-safe base64 key used for encryption.
+If it isn't provided, the server automatically creates one at `.secrets/fernet.key` (or at the path from `FERNET_SECRET_FILE`) on first start and keeps using it on subsequent restarts.
+Provide your own value via environment variable when you're deploying to production or need to rotate the key.

 ## API Connection Configuration

 Starting from version 1.0.0-alpha, Open Notebook uses a simplified API connection system that automatically configures itself based on your deployment environment.